-Minneapolis, MN - Office Market Overview
+Minneapolis, MN Office Overview

-Minneapolis, MN - Office Inventory Description
+Minneapolis, MN Office Inventory Description

-The Minneapolis metro area ranks among the top 30 places in the U.S. for business and careers, part of the reason why demand for white-collar office employment in Minneapolis remains strong year after year.
+The metro area ranks among the top 30 places in the U.S. for business and careers, part of the reason why demand for white-collar employment in Minneapolis remains strong year after year.
 With a gross metropolitan product of nearly $233 billion annually, the demand for office space is robust.
-Over 65% of the office space in Minneapolis is Class A or A+, while Class B office product accounts for about 34% of the office inventory in Minneapolis.
+Over 65% of the office space in Minneapolis is Class A or A+, while Class B product accounts for about 34% of the inventory in Minneapolis.

 Top 10 Largest Office Buildings